New Mexico fire prompts evacuation of as many as 200

 Miles to the east in Los Alamos, officials said they were prepared to help residents but no evacuation centers had been established.

-At Los Alamos National Laboratory, one of the nation’s premier nuclear research centers, lab fire managers were monitoring the situation but noted that the flames were far from the lab.
+At Los Alamos National Laboratory, one of the nation’s top nuclear research centers, lab fire managers were monitoring the situation but noted that the flames were far from the lab.

-The Jemez Mountains are dotted with pockets of homes and summer cabins and at the heart of the mountain range is the 140-square-mile national preserve.
+The Jemez Mountains are dotted with pockets of homes and summer cabins and at the heart of the mountain range is the 140-square-mile (362.6-sq. kilometer) national preserve.

 Valles Caldera is home to vast grasslands, the remnants of one of North America’s few super volcanoes and one of New Mexico’s most famous elk herds.
 It’s also held sacred by Native Americans.